ib-api-reloaded/eventkit/README.rst

 `introduction notebook <https://github.com/ib-api-reloaded/eventkit/tree/main/notebooks/eventkit_introduction.ipynb>`_
 to get a true feel for the possibilities.

+Note: The `eventkit` pypi name is now `aeventkit` but we still `import eventkit`

 Installation
 ------------

 ::

-    pip3 install eventkit
+    pip3 install aeventkit

-Python_ version 3.6 or higher is required.
+Python_ version 3.10+ is required.

 Examples